List of The Power of Five characters: Colton Banes

 Colton Banes is a secondary antagonist in Nightrise.
 At the beginning of the novel, he and his partner, Kyle Hovey (whom he despises), are sent by Susan Mortlake to capture Scott and Jamie Tyler.
 After a chase across the Reno circus, Jamie escapes thanks to a woman named Alicia McGuire but Scott is captured.
 After their failure, they frame Jamie as the murderer of his guardian Don and his wife Marcie whom they both kill.
 When confronted by Susan Mortlake over the failure of their mission, Hovey tries to put the blame on Banes.
 However, Mortlake orders Banes to kill Hovey as there was no place for the weak in Nightrise.

 Banes is apparently promoted after this as he is seated in an office on one of Nightrise's high floors when Jamie Tyler comes to get the location of his brother.
 Later, after Jamie escaped him, Banes gets a message from Max Koring, the chief guardian at Silent Creek prison that he was holding Jamie.
 Banes headed to the prison intending on having his revenge on Jamie.
 However, as soon as he arrives, the Native Americans attack Silent Creek and Jamie escapes.
 However, Banes shoots him in the back during this time, sending Jaime into a short coma-like state.
 Banes is killed shortly after by an arrow, shot by an Indian.

 Sheik Rasheed al Tamim

-Rasheed is the mayor of Egypt when Scarlett and Richard arrive.
+Rasheed is Sheikh of the United Arab Emirates in Oblivion when Scarlett and Richard arrive.
 He is corrupt and spoilt, feeds off poverty, and steals wealth.
-He spends all his time at the casino finding young girls.
-He also gambles.
-Scarlett challenges him to a gamble and she wins, to his surprise.
-Rasheed takes her back to his palace and tries to seduce her.
+He spends all his time at the casino, gambling and finding young girls.
+Scarlett challenges him to a gamble at roulette and she wins, to his surprise, prompting him to have the game cancelled and the casino closed for the night.
+Rasheed takes her back to his palace and tries to seduce her, intent on forcing her to marry him.
 But later on, his wife Jaheda is disgusted and arranges for Richard and Scarlett to escape along with Larry Carter, a pilot who was being imprisoned.
 She says that her husband is dangerous and would kill them if he captured them again.